-fees & faqs
+fees & other info

 Fees

-• Our fees for individual therapy range from $125/session for an Associate-level therapist working under the supervision of a licensed therapist to $165/session for a fully licensed therapist.
+• Our fees for individual and couples therapy range from $125/session for an Associate-level therapist working under the supervision of a licensed therapist to $165/session for a fully licensed therapist.
 Our Associates also have a limited number of "pay what you can" and reduced fee spots available on their caseload for clients in financial need.

 • We are not credentialed with any insurance company and are not able to accept payments through insurance.
 However, we can provide super bills that you can submit for possible reimbursement.
 Click here to read more about super bills and how they work.